 Students with the greatest level of financial need become Dell Scholars at UT Austin, receiving a $20,000 scholarship over their time in college.
 For Texas residents, that funding comes on top of the University’s Texas Advance Commitment, which guarantees aid to cover the full cost of tuition and fees for Texas families earning $65,000 or less.

 We need a higher education system that creates opportunities for students from all economic backgrounds to be successful, earn their degrees on time, and prepare for life after college.

 Bringing together the established success of the Michael & Susan Dell Foundation and The University of Texas, this initiative represents the most significant philanthropic contribution in the university’s history that is focused exclusively on student success and upward mobility.
-It will provide robust, individualized support for all Pell-eligible students — and additional financial support for those with the greatest needs.
+It provides robust, individualized support for all Pell-eligible students — and additional financial support for those with the greatest needs.

-The partnership will build on the model of the Dell Scholars program, which has increased graduation rates for Pell-eligible students at 2x the national average.
+The partnership builds on the model of the Dell Scholars program, which has increased graduation rates for Pell-eligible students at 2x the national average.
 It will bring those efforts to scale at UT Austin, which has increased its overall graduation rates by nearly 20 percentage points since 2018.
 UT Austin already guarantees financial assistance for low- and middle-income students through the Texas Advance Commitment.
 Longer-term, the initiative aims to create a national model for supporting student success.